ModernLogic/snap/README.md

 ## Tips

 - If you have more than one simulator in Xcode with the same name as the simulator specified in your `.snaprc.json`, snap will only connect to the simulator with the most recent iOS version.
-For example, if you have two “iPhone 13”, one iOS 16.1 and one iOS 15.5, snap will only connect to iOS 16.1.
+For example, if you have two "iPhone 13", one iOS 16.1 and one iOS 15.5, snap will only connect to iOS 16.1.
 Delete any simulators with a newer iOS version to fix this issue.

 # Developing